modflowpy/flopy/docs/make_release.md

 6. Make pull request to [flopy-feedstock](https://github.com/conda-forge/flopy-feedstock)

-## Update PyPi
+## Update PyPI

-1. Make sure `twine` is installed using:
+1. Make sure the latest `build` and `twine` tools are installed using:

     ```
-    conda search twine
+    pip install --upgrade build twine
     ```

-2. If it is not installed, install using using:
+2. Create the source and wheel packages with:

     ```
-    conda install twine
+    rm -rf dist
+    python -m build
     ```

-3. Create the source zip file in a terminal using:
+3. Check and upload the release to PyPI using:

     ```
-    python setup.py sdist
-    ```

-4. Upload the release to PyPi using (*make sure* `twine` *is installed using conda*):

-    ```
+    twine check --strict dist/*
-    twine upload dist/flopy-version.zip
+    twine upload dist/*
     ```

 ## Sync develop and master branches